 Balancing Exercise Undertaken For All Future Points in Time

 Before turning to the various likely matters to be weighed in the balance, it is important to appreciate that the Insolvency Court does not, at the hearing, just weigh up the various interests as at the date of the hearing.
-In the event that an immediate, or outright order for possession and sale (say, possession to be given up within 28 days of the date of hearing) is not to be ‘just and reasonable’, the Court will not simply dismiss the TIB’s application.
-The Court will go on to consider how the balance of the various interests will change over the foreseeable future, in order to see whether, at a discernable point in the future, the balance will tip - at which point, it would be ‘just and reasonable’ for a possession and sale order to bite.
-Where the Court discerns such a point, the Court may make an order for possession and sale, suspended/postponed/deferred until that future point in time arrives.
+In the event that an immediate, or outright order for possession and sale (say, possession to be given up within 28 days of the date of hearing) would not be ‘just and reasonable’, the Insolvency Court will not simply dismiss the TIB’s application.
+The Insolvency Court will go on to consider how the balance of the various interests will change over the foreseeable future, in order to see whether, at a discernable point in the future, the balance will tip - at which point, it would be ‘just and reasonable’ for a possession and sale order to bite.
+Where the Insolvency Court discerns such a point, the Insolvency Court may make an order for possession and sale, suspended / postponed / deferred until that future point in time arrives.

 The Competing Interests